andifalk/secure-oauth2-oidc-workshop/lab3/README.md

 This time the batch job should have been completed successfully.

 If you want to check that the new books really have been imported just use the web client of [Lab 2](../lab2).
-After login you should see lots of more books than before.
+After you log in you should see lots of more books than before.
 Alternatively you could also just use _Postman_, _Curl_ or _Httpie_.

 <hr>

 That's a wrap for this third Lab.

-If time still allows you can continue with [Lab 4](../lab4) to see how you can configure the resource server from [Lab 1](../lab1) with a custom static private/public key pair and create your own JWT tokens using the private key.
+Let's continue with [Lab 4](../lab4) to see how you can test your resource server from [Lab 1](../lab1) with unit and integration tests.

-This is quite helpful in testing environments, e.g. doing load/performance testing and preventing from load testing the identity server as well.